Integrated Vascular Surgery Residency and Vascular Surgery Fellowship Programs

-The NYU Langone Medical Center offers a 2 year fellowship training program covering all aspects of vascular and endovascular surgery.
-Under the guidance of Program Director Patrick J. Lamparello, M.D. and Division Chief Mark A. Adelman, M.D., this program offers fellows a rich and extensive opportunity to participate in difficult and complicated vascular surgeries, observe leading-edge clinical research, and present at local and national vascular surgery conferences.
-Fellows complete the fellowship program prepared to achieve board certification.
-Former graduates of this program have received numerous awards and gained leadership positions throughout North America and around the world.
+The NYU Langone Medical Center offers a two training programs covering all aspects of vascular and endovascular surgery: an integrated five year residency program and a two year fellowship program.
+Under the guidance of Program Director Patrick J. Lamparello, M.D. and Division Chief Mark A. Adelman, M.D., these programs offer rich and extensive opportunities to participate in difficult and complicated vascular surgeries, observe leading-edge clinical research, and present at local and national vascular surgery conferences.
+Trainees complete the programs prepared to achieve board certification.
+Former NYU Langone vascular surgery graduates have received numerous awards and gained leadership positions throughout North America and around the world.

-The vascular surgery fellowship program comprises hands-on surgical rotations at each of the 3 hospitals affiliated with the NYU Langone Medical Center: Tisch Hospital, Bellevue Hospital and the VA Hospital.
-Additionally, fellows participate in an Outpatient Services rotation where the focus is on all aspects of the outpatient experience, including the non-invasive vascular lab and the Vein Center.
+Both programs comprise hands-on surgical rotations at each of the 3 hospitals affiliated with the NYU Langone Medical Center: Tisch Hospital, Bellevue Hospital and the Manhattan VA Hospital.
+Additionally, residents and fellows participate in Outpatient Services rotations in which the focus is on all aspects of the outpatient experience, including the non-invasive vascular lab and the Vein Center.
+Residents also perform endovascular surgery cases at an outpatient vascular surgery center.

-At Tisch Hospital, where there is an active day surgery center as well as private practice in an office setting, fellows gain experience: supervising the vascular surgery service, with patients directly under their care; scrubbing in on the more difficult and complex vascular cases; directly overseeing general surgical residents, medical students, and nurse practitioners; and, seeing patients in the offices of the vascular surgery attending faculty members.
+At Tisch Hospital, where there is an active day surgery center as well as private practice in an office setting, residents and fellows gain experience supervising the vascular surgery service, with patients directly under their care; scrubbing in on difficult and complex vascular cases; directly overseeing general surgical residents, medical students, and nurse practitioners; and, seeing patients in the offices of the vascular surgery attending faculty members.

-At Bellevue Hospital, a level-one trauma center in one of the largest cities in the world, the vascular fellow encounters broad and in-depth experience in the area of vascular trauma.
-While the vascular fellow deals with all aspects of vascular surgery, Bellevue provides a particularly rich experience in thoracic aortic aneurysms and dissections.
+At Bellevue Hospital, a level-one trauma center in one of the largest cities in the world, the vascular residents and fellows encounter broad and in-depth experience in the area of vascular trauma and in caring for a population notable for its incredible socioeconomic, linguistic, and geographic origin diversity.
+While the vascular residents and fellows deal with all aspects of vascular surgery, Bellevue provides a particularly rich experience in thoracic aortic aneurysms and dissections.

-At the VA Hospital, the vascular fellow acts as a junior consultant for the vascular surgical service.
-Here, fellows manage the in-patient service, oversee all consults, do the pre-operative planning for and performance of all vascular cases (endovascular and open aortic cases, peripheral arterial cases and venous operations), train general surgical residents in all of these areas, manage and oversee the out-patient clinic, manage the endovascular inventory of the operating room, and work on academic research projects.
+At the VA Hospital, the vascular fellows and senior vascular residents act as junior consultants for the vascular surgical service.
+Here, a resident or fellow manages the in-patient service, oversees all consults, does the pre-operative planning for and performs all vascular cases (endovascular and open aortic cases, peripheral arterial cases and venous operations), trains general surgical residents in all of these areas, manages and oversees the out-patient clinic, manages the endovascular inventory of the operating room, and works on academic research projects.

 During the Outpatient Services rotation, the fellow participates in all aspects of the outpatient experience.
 This includes working in the non-invasive Vascular Laboratory, where the fellow learns to perform and interpret the results of non-invasive testing modalities necessary to the diagnosis and treatment of vascular disease.
 The fellow is expected to qualify to take the RPVI examination for vascular laboratory certification.
 Additionally, the fellow spends time in the Vein Center, where he learns how to diagnose the full spectrum of venous disease and perform all appropriate treatments and procedures.